 };

-You can see that the compiler generates an optimized code for the method that use pattern matching syntax.
+As shown above, the compiler generates optimized code for methods that use pattern matching syntax.

 C#